LaustinSpayce/urlshortenerexercise/README.md

 # Link shortener exercise

-This is an exercise in making a simple link shortener.
+This is a simple exercise, creating a link shortener.

-Run from node and all dependencies.
+The requirements are that you can input a URL, and receive a shortened one back.

 If you have docker:

 `bash launch_app.sh`

+And it will run a script to create a shortened URL for you.

-It'll shorten any text, not validating links exist or are valid.
+It'll shorten any text, not validating that a link already exists or is valid.

-There's no check for duplication of the shortened URL because it's very very unlikely there'll be any overlap.
+There's no check for duplication of the shortened URL because it's very very unlikely there would be any overlap.